Know The Law

 Adv.
 Vishek Vats

-Mr. Vats is dynamic lawyer with a extensive experience in advocating various cases and disputes pertaining to Matrimonial dispute, Criminal defence, Bail, Civil Cases, Quashing of FIR, Writ etc. before Delhi High Court and all District Courts situated in Delhi with a massive success rate and client satisfaction.
+Mr. Vats is a dynamic lawyer with extensive experience in advocating various cases and disputes pertaining to Matrimonial dispute, Criminal defense, Bail, Civil Cases, Quashing of FIR, Writ, etc. before Delhi High Court and all District Courts situated in Delhi with a massive success rate and client satisfaction.